When it comes to event planning, the talent you choose to represent you is your secret weapon.

 3. Brand Messaging

-Cover the key talking points that you want your talent to communicate to consumers e.g. how should they introduce the brand to customers and what frequently asked questions should they be aware of?
+Cover the key talking points that you want your talent to communicate to consumers, e.g. how they should introduce the brand to customers, and what frequently asked questions they should be aware of.

 4. Technical Instructions